Introduction to decision making

 ### Develop Objectives

-- What short term and long-term results do we want?
+- What results do we want?

 - Identify resources we should use or save